 DARK ANGEL: THE ASCENT

-Directed by a woman (Linda Hassani) who is seemingly from another planet, DARK ANGEL (no relation to the TV series starring Jessica Alba) has a bit of a space cadet glow, kind of like MY SO-CALLED LIFE if Angela Chase was a demoness looking to find herself in the world above her Hell home, etc. What's cool is that on schlockmeister Charles (to Corman what Corman is to Spielberg) Band's Full Moon banner, the relative lack of CGI or misogyny or snarkiness (so endemic to, say, Troma or Asylum) goes a long way towards turning this into a sweet 'so wrong it's right' fairy tale ala LEMORA or VALERIE.
-Veronica (Angela Featherstone) feels called to the surface --Hell ain't enough,--which so annoys her traditionalist Satan father (Nicolas Worth) he's motivated to shout in her face in spittle-flecked hysteria of the sort only Nicolas Worth (so chilling as the psycho in DON'T ANSWER THE PHONE) can provide, flogging and striking her, and motivating her upwards.
-She escapes and finds her way through the woeful city to the above one (supposedly North America), romancing a young handsome doctor and wandering around the crime-ridden park at night ripping spinal columns out of rapists and racist cops and feeding their impure hearts to her dog, Hellraiser.
-When Veronica's about to do a number on someone, her eyes glow green or red.
-We learn that Hell is owned and operated by God and that the Devil still bows and scrapes when angels drop off memos.
+Directed by a woman (Linda Hassani) who is seemingly from another planet, DARK ANGEL (no relation to the TV series starring Jessica Alba) has a bit of a space cadet glow, kind of like MY SO-CALLED LIFE if Angela Chase was a demoness looking to find herself in the world above her Hell home, etc. Charles Band's Full Moon company utilized beautiful Romanian architecture and painterly craftsman lighting to overcome the relative lack of CGI or budget, towards turning this into a sweet 'so wrong it's right' dusty-dream theater fairy tale ala LEMORA or VALERIE.
+Veronica (Angela Featherstone) feels called to the surface, strictly forbidden the demon set by their Angel employers.
+Dad's so upset he's motivated to shout in her face in spittle-flecked hysteria of the sort only Nicolas Worth (so chilling as the psycho in DON'T ANSWER THE PHONE) can provide, flogging and striking her, and generally driving her from his door.
+She escapes with her dog Hellraiser and together they wind up cleaning up an surface city.
+Romancing a young handsome doctor and wandering around the crime-ridden park at night ripping spinal columns out of rapists and racist cops and feeding their impure hearts to her dog, Hellraiser.
 An angel tells Veronica's mom and dad to back the fuck off, Veronica's been called to the surface to punish the sinners!
 She hooks up with an ER doctor whose karmic balance is strong clearly due to all his selfless healing work, and who's hot and has a nice studio loft apartment for her to move right in.

 |"To turn away from evil is to be an accomplice to evil"|

-Through Veronica's actions we learn that if acting is really really bad it becomes almost like innocence.
+Through Veronica's actions we learn that demons aren't evil so much as determined to cause suffering and death to those who do evil, and that when acting is really really bad it becomes almost like innocence.
 Angela Featherstone's zombie acting style gives her crazy lines--part alien free of all humanity's typical shame and fear as she seeks to get the whole picture of life above--and part biblical vengeance--a deadpan flatline sincerity a better actor couldn't hope to match.
-Her bravely imperious tone when being questioned by suspicious cops is out of step even for 90% of other Satanic representatives in film.
-The way she delivers lines like "I don't require the blessings of the church to engage in unsanctioned sexual relations," is so good I wish I had it as a ringtone.
+Her bravely imperious tone when being questioned by suspicious cops is out-of-step even for 90% of other Satanic representatives in film.
+The way she delivers lines like "I don't require the blessings of the church to engage in unsanctioned sexual relations, Max" is so good I wish I had it as a ringtone.
 Even the sex scene is tasteful, and I love when she unfolds her true form--wings, horn, tail--after orgasm, in bed, and he's surprised but doesn't freak out, he's just like "hey, it's all right," in a normal late night bedroom voice.
 He's cool with it!
-It's all played dead straight, which is why it works so damn well, like Jacques Tourneur making cautionary films for a a Satanic Sunday school.
+It's all played dead straight, which is why it works so damn well, like Jacques Tourneur making films for a a Satanic Sunday school.

-It might not be for all tastes, but I dig Featherstone's low-key performance and find the dreamlike grungy fairytale threadbare Guy Maddin meets Silk Stalkings groove (Hassani's directed a few episodes of the latter).
+It might not be for all tastes, but in addition to Featherstone's wondrously low-key performance, I love the dreamlike grungy fairytale threadbare Guy Maddin meets Silk Stalkings ambiance (Hassani's directed a few episodes of the latter).
 It's the perfect film to pass out to by the tenth whiskey of the night.
 And if you're one of those sober Bickle-ish horror fans who has to really search his collection to find a suitable date movie, here it is.
 Once you see Veronica offer the would-be rapists spinal column to his intended victim as a trophy, you know there really is a God... and God is good.

 Though if he really loved us, there would have been eight sequels, or even one.